 Click the “Task Completed” box.
-You can edit the date and time and user name if you need to.
+You can edit the date, time, and user name if you need to.
 You can also enter a note in the field above, if you wish.

-Select a task type such as “Results Needed” (or something similar) from the drop-down task options and assign the task to “Pending Lab”.
+Select a task type such as “Results Needed” (or something similar) and assign the task to the generic user “Pending Lab”.

 Results Arrive From the Lab

-When the results come in from the lab either as electronic lab (e-lab) results, or as documents.
+Results come in from the lab either as electronic lab (e-lab) results, or as documents.
 E-labs flow directly onto the E-labs Results queue in the EHR.
 Document results are scanned, printed, or faxed to PCC EHR.
 For information on how files are uploaded and stored in PCC EHR, read Documents and Scanning in PCC EHR.

 A Nurse Attaches the Results to the Order

 A nurse (or whoever monitors the “Pending Lab” user in the Visit Tasks queue) uses the Import Documents screen to attach the lab results to the patient’s chart.
 They send the results to the provider for signature.
-Then the nurse then opens the lab order, enters the results, and complete the “Results Needed” task associated with the lab order.
-After the results have been entered, the lab order is sent to the provider for review and signature.
+Then the nurse then opens the lab order, enters the results, and completes the associated “Results Needed” task.

 Find the Document and the Patient

-From any screen in PCC EHR, click on the File menu and select the Import Documents screen.
+From any window in PCC EHR, click on the File menu and select the Import Documents screen.

 Attach the Results to the Patient’s Chart, Visit, and Order

-Once you have selected the patient, you need to categorize the file and then attach it to the right visit and lab order.
+Once you have selected the patient, categorize the file and attach it to the right visit and lab order.

 Click the “Save” button to finalize the import and send the results to the provider’s signing queue.

 Find the Lab Order on the Visit Tasks Queue